DeepSenseCA/echofilter/docs/source/usage_guide.rst

 Loading model
 ~~~~~~~~~~~~~

-The model used to process the data is loaded from a checkpoint file.
-The
+The :term:`model` used to process the data is loaded from a :term:`checkpoint`
+file.
+The executable echofilter.exe comes with its default model checkpoint
+bundled as part of the release.
+Aside from this, the first time a particular
-first time a particular model is used, the checkpoint file will be
+model is used, the checkpoint file will be downloaded over the internet.
-downloaded over the internet.
-The checkpoint file will be cached on your
+The checkpoint file will be cached on your system and will not need to be
-system and will not need to be downloaded again unless you clear your
+downloaded again unless you clear your cache.
-cache.

 Multiple models are available to select from.
 These can be shown by
 running the command ``echofilter --list-checkpoints``; the default model
 will be highlighted in the output.
 In general, it is recommended to use
 the default checkpoint.
-See Model checkpoints below for more details.
+See :ref:`Model checkpoints` below for more details.

-When running echofilter for inference, the checkpoint can be specified
+When running echofilter for :term:`inference`, the checkpoint can be specified
 with the ``--checkpoint`` argument.

 If you wish to use a custom model which is not built in to echofilter,